 I’ve had a deep appreciation for candles since I was a kid.
 There is something special about the soothing and relaxing feeling I get when I burn them.
 Each time I burn a candle, I’m reminded of the internal flame of peace that is always accessible by reverence.
 I spent many school-aged years lighting the candles at church every Sunday.
 In my adult years, I use candles for various moments, practices, and celebrations.

-My curiosity and some hand-me-down equipment led me to experiment with making them in 2001.
-I was very intrigued by the many different types of candles I learned to make.
+My adolescent curiosity and some hand-me-down equipment led me to experiment with making candles in 2001.
+I was very intrigued by the many different types I learned to make.
 My mother’s kitchen became my little laboratory, and the ancient art of candle making became my hobby.

 The family would help me create a better candle with encouraging words and constructive criticism.
 My sister would tell me that they were good enough to sell and that I should give that a try.
 She shared them with some ladies at work and had a couple of people using my candles in no time.
 I followed her example and did the same thing at my job.
 It worked.
 This was the beginning of my candle business.

 My goal has been to sell candles online, in-stores, and at pop-up markets!
 We are there!!!
 Pop-up markets have been my absolute favorite part about this business, even from the beginning!
-There were times that I had the gumption to take the business to another level; two times to be exact, when I ran a candle shop in Downtown Asheboro at two different locations.
+There were two times that I had the gumption open my own store!
 Although I enjoyed it, retail hours didn't match my single-mom livelihood at the time.
-There's still a part of me that wants a brick-in-mortar downtown USA, but when the time is right.
+There's still a part of me that wants a brick-in-mortar in downtown USA, but when the time is right.
 For now, I'll see you in my office where all the products online (and more) are on display for purchase.